mongodb/docs/content/authenticate-nativeldap-activedirectory.md

 ```

 Using the query template, MongoDB substitutes ``{USER}`` with the
-authenticated username to query the LDAP server.For example, a user authenticates as
+authenticated username to query the LDAP server.
+For example, a user authenticates as
 ``CN=sam,CN=Users,DC=dba,DC=example,DC=com``.
 MongoDB creates an LDAP
 query based on the [``queryTemplate``](https://docs.mongodb.com/manual/reference/configuration-options/#security.ldap.authz.queryTemplate),
 substituting the ``{USER}`` token with the provided username.
 The Active